peoplegeist/public-api-doc/README.md

 [{
   "lineCount": 0,
-  "reference": "eventId", // event id from your source system "text": 3 CAN JAMS AT THE RINSER  ",  // free text "machine": "Infeed Conveyor", // machine or asset name "date": "2023-02-06T12:00:00Z0", // shiftDate "downtime": 549, // duration of event in seconds "impactQty": 4575, // any waste or loss quantity "meta": { // these are optional meta fields you can add.
+  "reference": "eventId", // event id from your source system "text": "CAN JAMS AT THE RINSER  ",  // free text "machine": "Filler", // machine or asset name "date": "2023-02-06T12:00:00Z0", // shiftDate "downtime": 549, // duration of event in seconds "impactQty": 4575, // any waste or loss quantity "meta": { // these are optional meta fields you can add.
 You can add your ownfield
     “Product”: “C153112/BR”,
     “Shift”: “Green”,
-    “ReasonCode”: “EMPTY CAN RINSER”
+    “ReasonCode”: “FILLER CAN JAM”
     “Responsible”: “Operations”,
     “MyOwnFieldName”: “Something”
   },